mirko-pagliai/cakephp-essentials/README.md

 }
 ```

-## Add some basic assets to layout
+## Add some basic assets to the layout
 You can consider adding some key assets to your layout, depending on your needs:

 Css: